Gilbertindustries/Librecut/README.md

 # Librecut

-*No longer fear, my fellow Cricut CRV001 owners, as I am here.*
+*No longer fear, my fellow owners of Cricut's from the Bush Administration, as I am here.*

 **Librecut** (formerly *Librecutter*) is open-source custom firmware designed for the **Cricut™ CRV001 Personal Electronic Cutter** (The first Cricut ever) to make it useful in the modern era.